ranveerlabs/meldr/README.md

-POST to a collection keeps it, GET the item reads it back, PUT and PATCH update it, DELETE means the next read is a 404, and the list reflects all of it. the collection seeds itself from the contract on first touch so a fresh client isnt staring at an empty page. it lives in memory and dies with the server
+POST to a collection keeps it, GET the item reads it back, PUT and PATCH update it, DELETE means the next read is a 404, and the list reflects all of it. the collection seeds itself from the contract on first touch so a fresh client isnt staring at an empty page

+in memory by default, --state-file state.json writes it out and picks it back up next time so a session survives a restart

 --require-auth 401s anything without a credential, honouring whatever securitySchemes the contract declares. any value passes, its there so you can